flodlan/Lab-Wiki/documents/technical-help/hpc-cluster/hpc-cluster-access.md

 ## Cluster Access

 The system that connects multiple computers together is what we call **the cluster**.
 You can access it using any computer in the DCCN building or through your personal laptop.

+{: .note }
-The important thing to remember is to be connected to the DCCN network through your eduVPN account (if you need help to do this, you can [contact the TG](https://intranet.donders.ru.nl/index.php?id=helpdesk)).
+> To connect to the cluster you need to be connected to the DCCN network through your eduVPN account (if you need help to do this, you can [contact the TG](https://intranet.donders.ru.nl/index.php?id=helpdesk)).

-When you are connecting to the cluster, you are not directly accessing the high-performance computers.
+When you are connected to the cluster, you are not directly accessing the high-performance computers.
 Instead, you access what is called **access nodes** that allow you to “talk” to the HPC and send in your work.
 These **access nodes** are called **mentat001, mentat002, mentat003, mentat004, mentat005, mentat006.**

 **Important**:
 -	The access nodes are **NOT** a computer cluster, but they are linked to it.